AlexMercedCoder/tutorialblog/content/blog/10JSObjects/index.md

 ## 6 Proxy

-The Proxy type allows you to create a proxy object that refers to another existing objects but can change some of its functionality.
+The Proxy type allows you to create a proxy object that refers to other existing objects but can change some of its functionality.

 ```js